mre/navo-docs/docs/tutorials/dc-motor-pid-control.markdown

 nav_order: 5
 ---

-In this section, let us explore and understand this 17th century idea on how we could effectively do a speed control for the DC Motor, the [PID Controller]("https://en.wikipedia.org/wiki/PID_controller){:target="_blank" rel="noopener"}} mechanism
+In this section, let us explore and understand this 17th century idea on how we could effectively do a speed control for the DC Motor, the [PID Controller]("https://en.wikipedia.org/wiki/PID_controller){:target="_blank" rel="noopener"} mechanism

 ## PID Control